heliotrope3n/the-energy-chronicles/_posts/2017-11-22-Energy-of-A-Ball-Drop.md

 ##### Using a photogate connected to a LabQuest, we can figure out where the instantaneous velocity of the ball.

 Kinetic and gravitational potential energy are forms of mechanical energy.
 If total mechanical energy remains the same, mechanical energy is conserved.
 It will stay the same, unless external forces acton the system.
-Equation of conserved mechanical energy: Emech = Eka + Ega = Ekb + Egb
+Equation of conserved mechanical energy: Emech = Eka + Ega = Ekb + Egb.
+We can typically ignore air resistance for the purposes of these experiments.

 ## Today I wondered: